MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/monitor-cluster-with-metrics.md

 > Applies to: Azure Stack HCI, version 23H2 (preview)

-This article explains how to monitor Azure Stack HCI with Azure Monitor Metrics.
+This article describes how to monitor your Azure Stack HCI clusters with [Azure Monitor Metrics](/azure/azure-monitor/essentials/data-platform-metrics).
 It also provides a comprehensive list of metrics collected for compute, storage, and network resources in Azure Stack HCI.

 When you have critical applications and business processes that rely on Azure resources, it's important to monitor those resources for their availability, performance, and operation.
-Azure Monitor is a full-stack monitoring service that provides a complete set of features to monitor your Azure resources.
-The Azure Monitor data platform is made up of Metrics and Logs.
-Each feature collects different kinds of data and enables different Azure Monitor features.
+The integration of Azure Monitor Metrics with Azure Stack HCI enables you to store numeric data from your clusters in a dedicated time-series database.
+This database is automatically created for each Azure subscription.
+Use [metrics explorer](/azure/azure-monitor/essentials/tutorial-metrics) to analyze data from your Azure Stack HCI system and assess its health and utilization.

 [!INCLUDE [important](../../includes/hci-preview.md)]

-## What is Azure Monitor Metrics?

-[Azure Monitor Metrics](/azure/azure-monitor/essentials/data-platform-metrics) stores numeric data from monitored resources, such as Azure Stack HCI clusters into a time-series database.
-The metric database is automatically created for each Azure subscription.
-Use [metrics explorer](/azure/azure-monitor/essentials/tutorial-metrics)to analyze data from Azure Monitor Metrics.

 ## Benefits